Caroline of Ansbach: Education

 Frederick and Sophia Charlotte became king and queen of Prussia in 1701.
-The Queen was the daughter of Dowager Electress Sophia of Hanover, and the sister of George, Elector of Hanover.
+The Queen was the daughter of Sophia, Dowager Electress of Hanover, and the sister of George, Elector of Hanover.
 She was renowned for her intelligence and strong character, and her uncensored and liberal court attracted a great many scholars, including philosopher Gottfried Leibniz.
 Caroline was exposed to a lively intellectual environment quite different from anything she had experienced previously.
 Before she began her education under Sophia Charlotte's care, Caroline had received little formal education; her handwriting remained poor throughout her life.
 With her lively mind, Caroline developed into a scholar of considerable ability.
 She and Sophia Charlotte developed a strong relationship in which Caroline was treated as a surrogate daughter; the Queen once declared Berlin was "a desert" without Caroline whenever she left temporarily for Ansbach.

 Marriage

-An intelligent and attractive woman, Caroline was much sought-after as a bride.
+An intelligent and attractive woman, Caroline was much sought after as a bride.
 Dowager Electress Sophia called her "the most agreeable Princess in Germany".
 She was considered for the hand of Archduke Charles of Austria, who was a candidate for the throne of Spain and later became Holy Roman Emperor.
 Charles made official overtures to her in 1703, and the match was encouraged by King Frederick of Prussia.
 After some consideration, Caroline refused in 1704, as she would not convert from Lutheranism to Catholicism.
 Early in the following year, Queen Sophia Charlotte died on a visit to her native Hanover.
 Caroline was devastated, writing to Leibniz, "The calamity has overwhelmed me with grief and sickness, and it is only the hope that I may soon follow her that consoles me."

-In June 1705, Queen Sophia Charlotte's nephew, Prince George Augustus of Hanover, visited the Ansbach court, supposedly incognito, to inspect Caroline, as his father the Elector did not want his son to enter into a loveless arranged marriage as he himself had.
+In June 1705, Sophia Charlotte's nephew Prince George Augustus of Hanover visited the Ansbach court, supposedly incognito, to inspect Caroline, as his father the Elector did not want his son to enter into a loveless arranged marriage as he himself had.
 The nephew of three childless uncles, George Augustus was under pressure to marry and father an heir to prevent endangering the Hanoverian succession.
 He had heard reports of Caroline's "incomparable beauty and mental attributes".
 He immediately took a liking to her "good character" and the British envoy reported that George Augustus "would not think of anybody else after her".
 For her part, Caroline was not fooled by the prince's disguise, and found her suitor attractive.
 He was the heir apparent of his father's Electorate of Hanover and third-in-line to the English throne, then held by his distant cousin Queen Anne, after his grandmother Dowager Electress Sophia and his father the Elector.